Photo: Ioanna Kazakou/JIVE

 A highlight of the day was placing the telescopes of the European VLBI Network on a LEGO world map, an activity that was enjoyed by both children and adults.
 Led by JIVE researcher Paul Boven, this interactive experience offered a fun way to understand the teamwork that goes into creating such a vast instrument and JIVE’s role in it.

-The perseverance of both the kids and their parents as they constructed a model of Sardinia's radio telescope—a prominent part of the EVN—out of paper was impressive to watch.
+The perseverance of kids and parents as they constructed a model of Sardinia's radio telescope—a prominent part of the EVN—out of paper was impressive to watch.

 On the wall, a collection of pictures showcased the diverse projects that JIVE scientists contribute to.
 This "gallery" of science remains with us after the Open Day and will be continuously updated to highlight JIVE team's scientific endeavours.